 At the Quay Law Centre, we are thoroughly familiar with the Supreme Court processes and procedures when it comes to handling family law issues.
 Our lawyers can help you make sound decisions regarding how to handle any type of motion or court appearance.
 Contact us online today to learn more about services or call us at 604-527-1161 or toll free at 877-895-1426.

 In British Columbia, an action that deals with family law issues such as divorce, custody, child support, spousal support or a division of assets is commenced with a document known as a Notice of Family Law Claim.
 The party that begins the action is known as the Claimant.

 Defending the Action

 The party that defends the action is known as a Respondent.
-The Respondent replies to the Notice of Family Claim with a document called a Response, and a Counter Claim can be filed if the Respondent is seeking his or her own claims.
+The Respondent replies to the Notice of Family Claim with a document called a Response to Family Claim.
+In addition, a Counterclaim can be filed if the Respondent is seeking his or her own claims.

 Both the Notice of Family Law Claim and the Counter Claim highlight the background and issues between the parties.

 Although there are some exemptions to the Rules, both the Claimant and the Respondent must attend a Judicial Case Conference (JCC) before being permitted to bring any applications for interim orders before the court.

 The JCC is a process where a Judge or Master reviews with the parties’ and their counsel the relevant background and issues to determine what, if any, procedural or substantive agreements might be reached.
 Even minor agreements can save the parties time and money.
 Examples of potential agreements include agreeing what each party’s income is for the purpose of child support, agreeing on a temporary arrangement for the children or how some of the assets may be used in the interim by the parties.
 Reaching an agreement at a JCC may save the parties from bringing an interim application regarding such issues.